 2. Set aside emergency funds

-- Checking Account – “spend what you have”: designed for daily money transactions and come with a debit card and ATM access.
+- Checking Account – “spend what you have”: Designed for daily money transactions, comes with a debit card and ATM access.

 5. Look out for supermarket specials, MSA discounts & student specials